 Recipients agree to consult the collections of Archives and Special Collections for the purpose outlined in the project proposal and to describe the value of the research experience in relation to the project.

-Awards are advertised electronically and in printed scholarly publications, as appropriate.
-Applicants should submit the following materials with their applications:
+Applicants should submit the following materials with their application:

-- A summary description (no more than two pages) of their research project and the need to consult collections in connection with their research
+- brief description (no more than two pages) of the project

-- Two letters of support, from appropriate scholars, attesting to the value of the research
+- two letters of support attesting to the value of the project

 405 Babbidge Road, Unit 1205